Azure/azure-powershell/src/Ssh/Ssh/help/Az.Ssh.md

 # Az.Ssh Module
 ## Description
-SSH into Azure Resources (Azure VMs, Arc Servers, etc) using AAD issued OpenSSH certificates.
-This module relies on OpenSSH client being installed and discoverable in the client machine.
+This module allows you to create an interactive shell connection to Azure Resources, such as Azure VMs or Arc Servers, using SSH (Secure Shell).
+The connection can be established using AAD (Azure Active Directory) accounts, or local machine accounts.
+Note that this module requires that an SSH client application (such as OpenSSH) be installed and discoverable on the client machine.

 ## Az.Ssh Cmdlets
 ### [Enter-AzVM](Enter-AzVM.md)